25$ can change lives

 Akshay: And before that, just go to Kiva.org and make a loan.
 It may be the beginning of many great things to come.

-Vince: Just making the loan on Kiva you can get inspired, you do personal connection and understand how somebody’s life looks like.
+Vince: Just making the loan on Kiva you can get inspired, you make personal connections and understand how somebody’s life looks.